 Scrivener helps you manage characters for your fiction, and even provides a tool to suggest names for your characters.
+Discover how to create a character profile from your character ideas.

 How to Manage Your Characters in Scrivener